Going Dutch: South Asia

-In India, Pakistan, Bangladesh, and Afghanistan was not the prevailing method due to complex societal pressures.
-It has become somewhat common amongst the younger generation.
+In Afghanistan, they call it bandar which means group food but contribution from all participants.
+The word "going Dutch" is common amongst the younger generation, especially students.
+The same practice is considered negative in family meetings.

 In Pakistan, going Dutch is sometimes referred to as the "American system".
 This practice is more prevalent among the younger age group, friends, colleagues and some family members to request separate bills.
 In Urdu, the practice is called apna apna, which means 'each his own'.
 In a group, going Dutch generally means splitting the bill equally.

 In Bangladesh it is common to use the term je je, jar jar (যে যে,যার যার) 'his his, whose whose'.

+In Nepal, people may say aafno aafno (lit. 'yours, yours') meaning each person pays for their own. to pay for your own.
+Young people may use English phrases such as "going together, paying separate".

 India

-"Going Dutch" is a completely accepted practice in most of urban India.
-It is most common among friends, colleagues and couples to split the bill or request separate bills.
-In Mumbai, Delhi and other cities it is commonly called TTMM, for tu tera main mera, literally meaning 'you for yours and me for mine'.
-It's also acceptable to pay for elders among the group if the invitation has been extended by some one younger (say a niece taking her aunts and uncles out for dinner).

-In India there are many names for the practice, in different languages: it is called TTMM for tu tera mein mera in Hindi; je jaar shey taar in Bengali; tujhe tu majhe mi in Marathi; neenu nindu koodu, nanu nandu kodthini in Kannada; EDVD for evadi dabbulu vaadi dabbule in Telugu; thanakathu, thaan in Tamil); and thantrathu, thaan in Malayalam.
+In India there are many names for the practice, in different languages: it is called TTMM for tu tera mein mera in Hindi; je jaar shey taar in Bengali; tujhe tu majhe mi in Marathi; neenu nindu koodu, nanu nandu kodthini in Kannada; EDVD for evadi dabbulu vaadi dabbule in Telugu; and thantrathu, thaan in Malayalam.
 These all generally translate to 'you pay yours and I pay mine', though in practice it refers to splitting the bill equally.
 Since the concept of freely dating is comparatively new in India – a culture with a long history of arranged marriage – going Dutch is primarily not applied to dating but to outings among friends and colleagues.
 When the expression going Dutch is used, it often refers to splitting the bill equally.